ianmstew/ianmstew.github.io/about/index.md

   </p>
 </div>

 Seriously, everything about the front end.
 Especially client side Javascript user interface architecture.
-But no amount of engineering is worth anything without pixel perfect, accessibility standards-compliant, cross-browser compatible styles.
+My specialty is taking a Photoshop document, advising on any apparent usability concerns, then building a pixel perfect, accessibility standards-compliant, cross-browser compatible rendition backed by scalable, bandwidth-sensitive architecture.

 <div>
   <p>